gschloegel/Course_Fallstudie_scRNA-Seq-with-Seurat/fallstudie.md

 scRNA-Seq is chosen as it became an important tool to understand biological systems, but still lacks standardization (Luecken and Theis 2019).

-So what is it and why do we use it.
+So what is it and why do we use it?

 ###  Advantages over bulk methods